hackafterdark/carta/README.md

 go get -u github.com/hackafterdark/carta
 ```

+## Design Philosophy

+The `carta` package follows a "fail-fast" philosophy to ensure that mapping operations are unambiguous and to protect users from silent bugs.
+For a detailed explanation of the error handling approach and the balance between user protection and graceful handling, please see the [Design Philosophies](./DESIGN_PHILOSOPHIES.md) document.

 ## Important Notes

 When mapping to **slices of structs**, Carta removes duplicate entities.
 This is a side effect of the data mapping process, which merges rows that identify the same entity (e.g., a `Blog` with the same ID appearing in multiple rows due to a `JOIN`).
 To ensure correct mapping, you should always include uniquely identifiable columns (like a primary key) in your query for each struct entity.

 When mapping to **slices of basic types** (e.g., `[]string`, `[]int`), every row from the query is treated as a unique element, and **no de-duplication occurs**.

 To prevent relatively expensive reflect operations, carta caches the structure of your struct using the column mames of your query response as well as the type of your struct.

-## Approach
-Carta adopts the "database mapping" approach (described in Martin Fowler's [book](https://books.google.com/books?id=FyWZt5DdvFkC&lpg=PA1&dq=Patterns%20of%20Enterprise%20Application%20Architecture%20by%20Martin%20Fowler&pg=PT187#v=onepage&q=active%20record&f=false)) which is useful among organizations with strict code review processes.

-Carta is not an object-relational mapper(ORM).
-With large and complex datasets, using ORMs becomes restrictive and reduces performance when working with complex queries.

-### License
-Apache License